 All our dental practitioners in Scotland including those whom we have worked closely with since our acquisition of Goodteith in 2018, are able to seamlessly link to NHS Scotland and manage their patients and NHS work effectively.

-As we lead up to the Scottish Dental Show 2019, we thought we would take a look back at just some of the work we have undertaken for NHS and private practices in Scotland – where we have built and engineered software that Scottish dental practitioners want and ultimately makes their lives easier.
+We thought we would take a look back at just some of the work we have undertaken for NHS and private practices in Scotland – where we have built and engineered software that Scottish dental practitioners want and ultimately makes their lives easier.

 All NHS Scotland claims are transmitted to the Scottish board via eDental, and we undertook all of the development work to enable this to be done through Dentally.
 We have further improved this in recent weeks following feedback from dentists who asked us to disable the one-hour delay on the system.
 This means the Practice Manager (or whoever may be) submitting the claim can receive a yes/no response within 5-10 seconds from NHS Scotland, allowing them to close a treatment plan or add an amendment.
 This avoids any delays so the practice can keep on top of all claims in a simple and efficient manner.
 A key benefit of using cloud-based software like Dentally is that it allows changes in response to customer needs to be made without disruption and without any server updates.
 So, refining the way this part of the process was working was something Dentally was able to implement quickly, to make life easier for customers using the Scottish eDental system.